DeveloperEnder/DeveloperEnder/README.md

 - [YouTube](https://www.youtube.com/channel/UC9ft2pQjYnHhrAK7YOFUpUg)

 ## Hobbies:
 I like to play games, weither its online with friends, card games, board games, all types of games!
-Some games I like to play are Minecraft, COD, Roblox, GTA, FiveM, Valorant, Terraria, and some others!
+Some games I like to play are Minecraft, COD, Roblox, GTA, FiveM, Valorant, Terraria, CastleMinerZ and some others!
 I also like music, I am currently learning how to play guitar.

 ## Current Works: (Discords Linked)
 - [Myself](https://www.github.com/DeveloperEnder)